 - 1. Devices used specifically as safety items or to affect performance in sports-related activities. - 2.
 Prescribed or non-prescribed medical supplies.
-Examples of supplies that are not covered include, but are not limited to: - Elastic stockings, ace bandages, diabetic strips, and syringes. - Ostomy bags and related supplies.
+Examples of supplies that are not covered include, but are not limited to: - Elastic stockings, ace bandages and syringes.